dataymeric/ClimODE/README.md

 # ClimODE: Climate Forecasting With Physics-informed Neural ODEs

-This repository is a reimplementation of the groundbreaking work [ClimODE](https://yogeshverma1998.github.io/ClimODE/) presented in the [ICLR 2024 Paper](https://openreview.net/forum?id=xuY33XhEGR) by Yogesh Verma, Markus Heinonen, and Vikas Garg.
+This repository is a reimplementation of the work [ClimODE](https://yogeshverma1998.github.io/ClimODE/) presented in the [ICLR 2024 Paper](https://openreview.net/forum?id=xuY33XhEGR) by Yogesh Verma, Markus Heinonen, and Vikas Garg.
 The original paper explores the application of Physics-informed Neural Ordinary Differential Equations (ODEs) for climate forecasting.

 ![ClimODE Pipeline](report/figs/pipeline.jpg)